Jack Pickering: Life and career

 Pickering learned his football at Barnsley Grammar School and Mortomley St. Saviours from where he came directly to Sheffield United at the age of 17, in 1925.
 He was a tall, long striding attacking player, and was instantly seen as a successor to Billy Gillespie at inside-forward.
 Pickering was a part-time player, first working as a bookmaker and then an accountant.

-He was a clever manipulator of the ball and a master of the long cross field pass which had been a feature of Sheffield United's play in the 1890s.
-An intelligent player, he generally lay far back behind, directing his fellow forwards with discriminating passes.
+He was a clever manipulator of the ball and excelled at the long cross field pass which had been a feature of Sheffield United's play in the 1890s.
+He generally lay far back behind, directing his fellow forwards with discriminating passes.

 Pickering became a regular first team player at the end of the 1920s as Gillespie's playing career wound down.
 His ball control was excellent as was his passing.
 He played a thoughtful studied game, simple in essence, but he was also a fast runner and began to score splendid goals with hard shots often from around the edge of the six-yard box.

 Yet, the United matchday programme writer in October 1930 grumbled that Pickering did not put 'enough ginger' into his play and judged him as 'moody'.

 He was chosen for the Football League side in 1932 and for the Rest against England in an international trial in March 1933.
 The Rest forward line played so well (winning 5-1) that they were all chosen to play Scotland at Hampden Park.
 Pickering received what turned out to be his only international cap for England in that match.